theogravity/vault-tacular/CONTRIBUTING.md

 ## When implementing a new API

+The following will help minimize code review friction:

 ### Ask questions

 If you are adding something that does not fit into the existing code